10 Back to School Laws Every Student Should Know

 3. Can schools demand students’ passwords to social media accounts?
 Generally, a school cannot force students to give up their social media passwords; however, recent laws like this one in Illinois allow school administrators to demand the passwords IF the student is suspected of breaking a school disciplinary rule.
 Here is one student’s story who challenged the school’s action and ended up receiving $70,000 in a settlement with the school district who also agreed to rewrite their social media policies concerning the monitoring of students online.

 4. The good, the bad, the bullied.
 Everyone has heard of some of the tragic stories during the past few years about bullying gone too far.
-Schools can discipline students a number of ways for breaking their anti-bullying policies including suspension, expulsion and even refer the matter to the police in which criminal charges may be filed.
+Schools can discipline students a number of ways for breaking their anti-bullying policies including suspension, expulsion and even refer the matter to the police in which scottish essay on cannibalism.
 Let’s all vow to spread kindness this school year and make bullying a thing of the past.

 5. Random searches by drug sniffing dogs.
 Random and unannounced drug searches in schools have been determined constitutional.
 When schools bring in drug sniffing canines to find drugs, it’s actually not considered a “search”, but an alert by the dog allows the school administrators to further search students and their property.